theangryangel/XI4N/docs/dev/plugins.rst

 server or client you're connected to and your application receives that packet of information and does something with it.

-In the instance of InSim and the LFSW Relay, you can also send data back to LFS.
+In the instance of Insim and the LFSW Relay, you can also send data back to LFS.

 Make sense?